-A Community Event is when an NBTS Community Organizer decides to take on the logistics and planning of a tangible event to benefit NBTS, such as planning a 5k, bike ride, softball tournament, or party.
-Community Event Organizers can also choose to start any other fundraising opportunity in their community to benefit NBTS, such as asking a local restaurant to donate a % of each check to NBTS, or asking for donations for NBTS in lieu of birthday or holiday gifts.
+A community fundraising event is when an individual decides to take on the logistics and planning of an event or fundraising effort to benefit NBTS, such as a 5k, bike ride, softball tournament, party, selling a craft, or asking for donations for NBTS in lieu of birthday or holiday gifts.

 Steps to host your Community Event

-- Contact our National Brain Tumor Society Community Events Director to talk through your event and the resources NBTS can provide email@example.com
+- Contact our Community Events team to talk through your event and the resources NBTS can provide email@example.com

 - Pick your event type, date, venue, admission price and general fundraising goal

 - Create a NBTS donation page or contact us for a NBTS ticketed event page

 - Organize a committee of family/friends to help

 - Prepare a budget, create a timeline, and reach out to potential sponsors